1Now on the first day of the week, at early dawn, they came to the tomb, bringing the spices that they had prepared.

 35And then they related the things that happened on the road, and how he was made known to them in the breaking of the bread.

-36And as they spoke these things, he himself stood in the midst of them, and says to them, “Peace be to you.”
+36And as they spoke these things, he himself stood in the midst of them, and said to them, “Peace be to you.”

 37But they were terrified and frightened, and thought they were seeing a spirit.